ChenQiyue8/ChenQiyue8/README.md

 Besides technical skills, I deeply value interpersonal connections, and I like to engage in thoughtful conversations to gain insights into the thought processes and motivations of others, enabling me to provide tailored support and meet their individual needs.

 ## Hobbies:
-Playing board games, tennis, do cool arduino project, play Shenzheng I/O (steam game)
+Playing board games, tennis, engaging in insightful conversations with bright minds, doing cool arduino project, playing Shenzheng I/O (steam game)

 ## Soulcare:
 Reading a philosophical book alone on a warm, sunny afternoon with smooth Jazz